HCS Score

 Decentralization is a governance and operational property.
 It is not a Sharia compliance property.

-The question Islamic finance asks is not "who controls the system?"
-The question is "what financial relationships does the system create?"
+The question Islamic finance asks is not who controls the system.
+The question is what financial relationships does the system create.
 DAI creates debt relationships with interest-like charges.
-Those relationships exist whether they're managed by a centralized company or a decentralized smart contract.
+Those relationships exist whether they are managed by a centralized company or a decentralized smart contract.

 The smart contract is more transparent than a bank.
 That transparency is genuinely valuable from a technological perspective.
-But transparency about a debt-and-interest structure doesn't make that structure halal.
+But transparency about a debt-and-interest structure does not make that structure halal.

-But as we've said consistently throughout our analysis series — utility does not override compliance.
+But utility does not override compliance.
 A financial product can be useful and haram at the same time.

 The financial structure that creates and maintains DAI's stability is incompatible with Islamic finance principles.
 That compliance failure exists regardless of how useful DAI is as a payment instrument.

-USDT is haram because its reserves generate interest income through conventional financial instruments.
+USDT is haram because its reserves generate interest income through US Treasury bills and bank deposits.

-USDC is haram for the same reason — interest-bearing reserves managed by Circle.
+USDC is haram for the same reason, which is interest-bearing reserves managed by Circle.

-DAI is haram because its creation mechanism is fundamentally debt-based with stability fees that function as interest charges.
+DAI is haram because its creation mechanism is fundamentally debt-based with stability fees that function as interest charges on debt positions.

-This pattern reveals an important reality for Muslim investors — most major stablecoins have structural problems from an Islamic finance perspective.
+This pattern reveals an important reality for Muslim investors.
+Most major stablecoins have structural problems from an Islamic finance perspective.
 The search for a genuinely halal stablecoin is not just a theoretical question.
-It's one of the most practically important challenges in Islamic crypto finance.
+It is one of the most practically important challenges in Islamic crypto finance.

 How exactly is this stablecoin created?
 Does the creation mechanism involve debt, borrowing, or interest-like charges?
 Is the stabilization system fundamentally debt-based?
 Does the protocol charge fees that function as interest on borrowed positions?
 Are there genuinely Sharia-compliant alternatives available for what I need?